 Regardless of the coverage students may carry through a personal, family, or school policy, students are required to subscribe to the insurance coverage provided by IAU.
 The cost of the insurance coverage is included in the program fee.
 For semester students applying for a long stay student visa, your proof of insurance stating that you are covered for your semester in France will be sent to you by e-mail.
 Important: You will need this document when applying for your student visa.

-The insurance carrier IAU uses is ACE American Insurance Company.
+The insurance carrier IAU uses is RCMD Insurance Company with arrangements being made by RCMD Insurance, a FrontierMEDEX Company.
 You will be subscribed to this insurance coverage and the cost of the coverage is included in the program fee.
 With this insurance, all medical-related expenses are paid out-of-pocket, and are reimbursed at a later date by check in US Dollars.
-With ACE Insurance Company, students receive medical, accidental death and dismemberment, repatriation and civil liability coverage.
+With RCMD Insurance Company, students receive medical, accidental death and dismemberment, repatriation and civil liability coverage.